The Tech Failings of Hawaii's Missile Alert - Slashdot

 If anyone should be fired it should be the designer of the software that allowed this option so easily without a possibility to undo and without any kind of confirmation dialogs.

-The error is in process, not execution (Score:2)
+The error is in process, not execution (Score:3)

 While it was certainly a bone headed mistake, it was one what was easily possible for someone in a hurry.
 As this fellow was just wrapping up his shift, he was clearly trying to get everything done in time.